Setting limits on blazar-boosted dark matter with xenon-based detectors: Blazar and dark matter at source

 where $\alpha = (9-2\gamma)/(4-\gamma)$ and $R_\text{spike}$ is the radial extension of the spike.
 For $\gamma = 1$ as in the NFW profile, the GS spike has slope $\alpha_{\GS} = 7/3$.
 The existence of spikes around super massive BHs has recently received observational support from Ref.~\cite{chan2024first}, which found evidence for a GS spike at low radii and NFW behavior at large radii for the supermassive BH in blazar OJ 287.

-However, numerical simulations generally predict that the spike is modified when additional physical processes are included, such as baryonic effects, non-circular orbits, and displacement of the BH from the halo center~\cite{Ullio2001}.
-Stellar scattering effects on the dark matter density spike have been extensively studied using the Fokker-Planck equation~\cite{Gnedin2004Aug}, two-fluid approximations, and N-body simulations~\cite{Shapiro2022Aug, Merritt2007Feb}.
+However, numerical simulations generally predict that the spike is modified when additional physical processes are included, such as baryonic effects, noncircular orbits, and displacement of the BH from the halo center~\cite{Ullio2001}.
+Stellar scattering effects on the dark matter density spike have been extensively studied using the Fokker-Planck equation~\cite{Gnedin2004Aug}, two-fluid approximations, and $N$-body simulations~\cite{Shapiro2022Aug, Merritt2007Feb}.

 These different methodologies consistently show that gravitational scattering of DM by the stellar component becomes important within the radius of influence of the black hole.
 This radius, $R_\text{infl}$, defines the region where the black hole's gravity dominates the gravitational pull of other objects, like stars in a galaxy, and marks the scale within which stellar scattering introduces an additional baryonic suppression factor $\rho_\text{B}(r) \propto (R_\text{infl}/r)^{\alpha_{\text{Baryon}}}$ with $\alpha_{\text{Baryon}} = 3/2$ that multiplies the original GS spike profile. $R_\text{infl}$ is given in terms of the stellar velocity dispersion of the galaxy's bulge $\sigma_\star$: